 There is a wide variance of charges and services for you to consider and depending on your requirements.
 Firstly you should check it is a management company and not just a real estate agency offering partial management services.
 A charge as low as 3% may not include many of the value-added services a full management service will provide at a higher rate.
 Additionally, there may be a lot of extra charges that are added on top of a management fee that can increase owners charges.

 Management companies may use their own contractors or outsource business to third parties however the main factor is to avoid any conflict of interest.
 If the management company is benefiting financially from maintenance works to your property then a lack of comfort and confidence in the work requirements and cost could be problematic.

 The terms of the management contract should include termination notice and review any clauses regarding any paid fees or held funds.

 Properties in Dubai all include annual services charges that are payable quarterly.
 This is for the upkeep of the communal areas within the building or community.
-Invoices for charges will be provided direct to the Landlord from the Developer/Owners Association.
-This information is confidential and late penalty fees can be applied if payment is not settled by due date and therefore responsibility will remain with the owner.
+Invoices for charges will be provided directly to the Landlord from the Developer/Owners Association.
+This information is confidential and late penalty fees can be applied if payment is not settled by the due date and therefore responsibility will remain with the owner.